marinejpetit/marinejpetit.github.io/index.md

 ---
 layout: page
-title: "Marine Petit research interest "
+title: "Welcome to the Tick verse "
 ---

 Intrigued by how viruses impact their host, I have focussed my career on understanding interactions between viruses and their hosts/vectors using System Virology (Transcriptomics, Proteomics and more...).